 We had Scout for 9 years, during which we welcomed a new home and two new babies.
-He played with the kids and delighted in daily runs with Jason.
+We had him on a BARF diet which he loved and Jason always took him on his daily runs.
 Even though he was annoying at times and added a lot of “stink” to our lives, he was a beautiful and loving dog.
 When he started having seizures and eventually passed away 2 summers ago, Jason and I realized how tied he was to virtually all of our early marriage and new parent memories.

 Once we got over the loss, however, we quickly began enjoying the freedom of not having a dog in the house.
 If we were gone for 15 hours straight, who cares?
 There were no doggy considerations or repercussions.
 Frankly, it was great.And then came the day when Bailey asked, “Can we get another dog?”
 With those pleading eyes and the pout she has perfected over her 6 years, we knew it was downhill from there.
 And, despite all the drawbacks to starting over with another dog, we really wanted to give our kids that experience.
 The planets aligned when my boss expressed concern over not having good ideas for Christmas gifts for the kids.
 An incredible and generous gift giver, she jumped at the opportunity to help us add to our family.
 So, last week, the kids received their first furry gift and the rest is history!
 Red Dirt Kelly added a new puppy to her own family this week, so she’s beginning this journey as well.
 Puppy love is in the house!!
 (And a lot of pee and poop, but such is life with a wee little one!)